TL;DR

 Cart Abandonment: Not every customer complains—some walk away silently.
 Asking why they left opens the door to root cause discovery and customer experience recovery.

-💡Feedback loses value by the hour.
+When thinking about how to create an NPS survey, remember: feedback loses value by the hour.
 Design your system to collect feedback instantly after an event to power a truly effective inner loop.

-2. Route Feedback to the Right People—Fast
+Step 2: Route Feedback to the Right People—Fast

 Speed means nothing if feedback sits in the wrong inbox.
 Your loop process must ensure that individual employees—those closest to the issue—can act without waiting for permission or escalation.